Table of Contents

 It is done by making a series of wells on the gel agar and antigen is placed on one and the test sera placed on the other to check for the presence of antigens.

-The plate is left for 48 hours as the contents diffuse across and meet and if the antibody and antigen reaction takes place a white precipitate is formed in form of a straight line known as precipitate line.
+The plate is left for 48 hours as the contents diffuse across and meet and if the antibody and antigen reaction takes place a white precipitate is formed in the form of a straight line known as a precipitate line.

 Radial immunodiffusion is used for quantification of antigens.
 Agarose gel containing a specific polyclonal antibody is allowed to stand for 24 to 48 hrs.
-As the analyte diffuses into gel, the specific antibody binds to the antigen of interest and a precipitate forms.
+As the analyte diffuses into a gel, the specific antibody binds to the antigen of interest and a precipitate forms.
 The size of the precipitation ring depends on the quantity of loaded analyte.

 Electrophoresis and Western Blot